multiversx/mx-sdk-dapp/src/managers/MAMAGERS_INSTRUCTIONS.md

-# Documentation Instructions for src/apiCalls
+# Documentation Instructions for src/managers

 ## Overview
-This folder contains controllers for the MultiversX SDK DApp project.
+This folder contains Managers for the MultiversX SDK DApp project.

-Update or create a `README.md` file based on these instructions in src/apiCalls folder.
+Update or create a `README.md` file based on these instructions in src/managers folder.

 ## Documentation Goals
 - Describe the purpose of each file and its main functions.
-- Explain how controllers are structured and used.
+- Explain how managers are structured and used.
 - Check if the current README.md file is up to date with the functions in the folder
-- Provide usage examples for each controller.
+- Provide usage examples for each manager.
 - Highlight any dependencies or important notes.
 - Always make imports reference the correct file (not the index.ts file)
 - Do not document index.ts files.